microchip-pic-avr-examples/pic16f15244-uart-i2c-bridge-i2c-client2-mplab-mcc/README.md

 For demonstration purposes, the pH sensor is interfaced to Client 1 and, temperature and capacitive soil moisture sensors are interfaced to Client 2.
 Both clients periodically collect data from the sensors, process the acquired data and keep the data ready to transmit to the Host device over the I2C interface.

-On the Data Visualizer terminal window, the user input commands and clients I2C address information is displayed.
+The input commands and I2C clients address information have been displayed on the terminal window of the data visualizer.
 The user needs to enter a client device address from where the sensor data needs to be collected.
 If the entered client device address is correct, then the next input command, asking the user to enter sensor information from where data needs to be collected, is displayed on the terminal window.
 After entering the correct sensor information, the host device establishes the I2C communication with the respective client device and requests to send the processed sensor data.
-The client device responds back to host request with the processed sensor data.
+The client device responds to the host request with the processed sensor data.
 Upon receiving the sensor data, the host device transmits data to the Data Visualizer tool through the UART interface, for displaying it on the terminal window.
-If the user entered client address or sensor input command is incorrect, then the terminal window displays if the supplied client address or sensor information is incorrect and requests the user to re-enter details.
+If the user entered the client address or if the sensor input command is incorrect, then the terminal window displays if the supplied client address or if the sensor information is incorrect and requests the user to re-enter details.

 ## Software Used